paulowiz/ikea_warehouse_software/README.md

 1. Clone this repository

-2. Setup inside the `docker-compose.yml` the variable `LOCAL_RUN=1` if you are running in your computer.
-I recommend `LOCAL_RUN=0` just on server with more resources (CPU and Memory RAM)

-3. Run docker compose `docker-compose up -d --build` (be sure if your ports 8000 and 5433 are available)
+2. Run docker compose `docker-compose up -d --build` (be sure if your ports 8000 and 5433 are available)

-4. Check the API running here http://localhost:8000/docs and try it out the endpoint.
+3. Check the API running here http://localhost:8000/docs and try it out the endpoint.

 <br />